 An idea that originated as a coffee table discussion has matured into a strong, capable, and committed organization.
 Purposefully maintaining our grassroots culture, we have grown in the last fifteen years from one staff member to four full time and two part time staff, plus a team of dedicated consultants and an enthusiastic board of directors, all committed to seeing that our children find stability and permanency with loving parents who are well prepared and supported to meet the special needs caused by abuse and neglect.

-FAPAC's mission is "to improve the quality of life, well-being, and dignity of children in the District of Columbia by strengthening, supporting, and empowering foster, adoptive, and kinship parents to serve as advocates for their children's needs; building bridges with birth parents; working as an organizational agent of systemic change; and by partnering with other District agencies to provide innovative stabilization services to families at risk."
+FAPAC's mission is "to improve the quality of life, well-being, and dignity of children in the District of Columbia by strengthening, supporting, and empowering foster, adoptive, and kinship parents to serve as advocates for their children's needs; and bridge-builders with birth parents; working as an organizational agent of systemic change; and by partnering with other District agencies to provide innovative stabilization services to families at risk."

 As an organization whose staff and board is majority comprised of current or former foster and/or adoptive parents, we support a vision of strong prevention programs to keep families intact; high-quality, well-trained, and supported foster placements when children do need to come into care; serious efforts towards reunification and other permanency; and meaningful and effective post-permanency services to support children and families and keep them stable and healthy.